AMatikulu: History

-During the particularly violent flooding during the 1984 tropical storm Domoina, several of the local bridges were destroyed with widespread flooding disrupting much of the local sugar growing growing and milling operations.
+During the particularly violent flooding during the 1984 tropical storm Domoina, several of the local bridges were destroyed with widespread flooding disrupting much of the local sugar growing and milling operations.

 Prior to the current mill, the town was also home to first sugar mill in Zululand, established by J.L Hulett in 1908.

 Industry

 Located in the heart of the sugar cane growing region of South Africa, the town is home to Amatikulu Sugar Mill, one of three owned by the South African agricultural group Tongaat Hulett.

 The town is also located on the main trunk railway line connecting the ports of Durban and Richards Bay.
 The areas surrounding the town are rich in natural fauna and flora with the Ezemvelo Amatikulu Nature Reserve located approximately 10 km from the town, at the Amatikulu River mouth.

 The town was also known for its commercial shrimp farming operation which operated from 1989 - 2004.